krishaamer/green-filter-research/research/literature/sustainability.md

     Combining the SDGs inside the donut and the Planetary Boundaries outside the donut.
 The space donut represents a state of equuilibrium and balance on spaceship Earth.

+-   @oikosdenktankWebinarDoughnutEconomics2021 donut in brussels,
+    belgium. everything has to be adapted to the place and context
+    @brusselsdonutHomeBrusselsDonut2022

 -   @gadlevanonDonutEffectReal2022 the donut effect is real, shift away from city centers.
 Not related to donut economy per se.